 It gets trickier, did you know that you could be designated as a HTO without even knowing it?
 Often times people are unaware that by just simply paying a citation for a civil DWLS, adjudication is NOT withheld and so, that civil DWLS is factored in as one strike toward habitualization.
 At this point, you are probably wishing there was a magic spell to go back in time and fix this, right?
 Well, we have good news for you – there is!
 In fact, a common legal remedy to avoid designation as HTO is by petitioning the county court to withhold adjudication on a prior civil DWLS.
 Like a vanishing spell, this remedy makes one of the predicate convictions necessary for HTO status DISAPPEAR!

 There is a catch though . . . not everyone can use this magical spell.
-In its recent opinion the Fifth District Court of Appeals held that the office of the Public Defender is statutorily prohibited from using this legal remedy to assist their clients.
-Meaning, only private attorneys have the power to use this legal remedy to modify the adjudication of guilt in a client’s earlier civil traffic infraction case.
-Thus, if you have been charged with a criminal DWLS and are facing a license suspension or revocation, or have already had your license suspended or revoked, you NEED to obtain a private attorney.
-Better yet, obtain an experienced private attorney like Michael Panella, who has handled over 100 DWLS cases, many of which included serious felonies.
+In its recent opinion, the Fifth District Court of Appeals held, through skilled and experienced appeal lawyers, that the office of the Public Defender is statutorily prohibited from using this legal remedy to assist their clients .
+Meaning, only private attorneys, particularly those experienced in Traffic Ticket Defense, have the power to use this legal remedy to modify the adjudication of guilt in a client’s earlier civil traffic infraction case.
+Thus, if you have been charged with a criminal DWLS and are facing a license suspension or revocation, or have already had your license suspended or revoked, you need to obtain a private attorney.
+Better yet, obtain a private experienced attorney like Michael Panella, who has handled over 100 DWLS cases, many of which included serious felonies.
 Panella Law Firm understands that the loss of the privilege to drive is costly, embarrassing, and creates serious burdens on family, friends, and the ability to work.
 Call us today for a free consultation to determine if we can get you back on the road moving forward.